 - Compassionate Dentist with Over a Decade of Experience

 - Permanently Replace Any Number of Missing Teeth

 - Flexible Payment & Financing Options to Make Dental Implants Affordable

 What Are Dental Implants?

 A dental implant is a bioengineered titanium post that is placed into the bone where the missing tooth once was.
 It has an acid-etched and sandblasted surface, which helps the bone adhere to the implant during the healing process.
-Approximately four to six months after the initial placement of the implant, it will be fully integrated and as sturdy as a natural tooth root.
-At this point, the implant is ready for restoration by placing a prosthetic crown permanently into the implant, thereby creating a fully functional replacement of the missing tooth.
+Approximately four to six months after the initial placement of the implant, it will be fully integrated into the jawbone and as sturdy as a natural tooth root.
+At this point, the implant is ready for restoration by placing a crown, bridge, or denture permanently onto the implant, thereby creating a fully functional replacement of the missing tooth.

 A dental implant is extremely natural-looking, durable, and has a success rate of over 95% for those patients that qualify.
 The cosmetic and functional superiority of this treatment has made dental implants one of the most sought-after treatments for missing teeth.

 The Dental Implant Process

 The specific type of dental implant surgery that will be best for you will depend on many factors, including the number and location of missing teeth, whether any tooth extraction is required, the condition of your jawbone, and your overall health.
 Dr. Bancroft will carefully assess your individual situation and recommend a personalized treatment plan that’s right for you and will work with you to make and then fit your replacement teeth.